St. Paul History

 ATTENTION ALTAR SERVERS AND THOSE INTERESTED

 Fr.
-Paul will be conducting a class for those who are already serving and also those who are interested in becoming a server on the altar.
-Subdeacon Peter plans to assist as well.
-We encourge all young men to attend so you can learn the duties and the purpose of those who serve on the Altar.
+Paul will conduct a class for those who are already serving and also those who are interested in becoming a server on the altar.
+We encourge all young men to request a meeting so you can learn the duties and the purpose of those who serve on the Altar.
 Thank you and please attend.

 Parents please bring your interested boys so they may grow to love serving Christ’s Church.
 Next class will be announced.